mmisty/cypress-allure-adapter/README.pack.md

 It is useful when using Allure TestOps - so you can watch tests execution.
 It adds tests, steps, suites and screenshots during tests execution.

-Note: Video uploads doesn't work well yet since video is being generated after all tests in spec are finished.

 Some settings were taken from [@shelex/cypress-allure-plugin](https://www.npmjs.com/package/@shelex/cypress-allure-plugin)